Bridget Plantagenet

 Thomas Kyme married Cecilia Plantagenet, daughter of Edward IV Plantagenet, King of England and Elizabeth Wydevill, between 13 May 1502 and January 1504.1

-Thomas Kyme was also known as Thomas Kymbe.
-He lived at Isle of Wight, England.1
+He was also known as Thomas Kymbe.
+He lived at Isle of Wight, EnglandG.1

 Children of Thomas Kyme and Cecilia Plantagenet